exonum/exonum-doc/src/get-started/java-binding.md

     private-api-port: 8081
 ```

-You need to specify every node for which you have an access to its private API
+Specify every node for which you have access to its private API
 port.
-If you do not have an access to every node in the network, the
+If you do not have access to every node in the network, the
 administrators of other nodes must run `exonum-launcher` with the same
-configuration file (with a different list of available nodes).
+configuration file.
+The list of available nodes must be adjusted by every
+administrator accordingly.

-Deadline height describes the maximum blockchain height for the deployment
+The deadline height describes the maximum blockchain height for the deployment
 process.
 Make sure to specify the value larger than the current blockchain
 height.